mrmarbury/ftb_server/README.md

 ### In a wrapper-cookbook with managed JSON-Files

- - Put your JSON-Files into the files-directory of your wrapper cookbook
+ - Put your JSON-Files into the files-directory of your wrapper cookbook (See 'Addon Config' above for the default files that are configured in the array.
+Override for different files, if you know better)
  - Add the following to your wrapper Cookbooks `default.rb`

 ```ruby